Testing Your App

 DBOS.launch()

 First, destroy any existing DBOS instance.
-Then, create a new DBOS instance.
+Then, create and configure a new DBOS instance (you may want to use a different database for testing).
 Next, reset the internal state of DBOS in Postgres, cleaning up any state left over from previous tests.
 Finally, launch a new DBOS instance.

 For example, if using pytest, declare reset_dbos